Graph Homomorphisms and Universal Algebra: Bounded Width

 We close this section with some immediate consequences of Theorem~\ref{thm:bounded-width}.

 \begin{corollary} Let $H$ be a finite digraph.
 Then strong path consistency solves $\Csp(H)$ if and only if $H$ has weak near unanimity polymorphisms $f$ and $g$ satisfying

 \end{corollary}

-Another remarkable consequence is that for the $H$-colouring problem, $(2,3)$-consistency is as powerful as $(2,k)$-consistency for all $k \geq 3$ (the \emph{`collapse of the bounded width hirarchy'}; we already stated this in Theorem~\ref{thm:width-collaps}).
+Another remarkable consequence is that for the $H$-colouring problem, $(2,3)$-consistency is as powerful as $(2,k)$-consistency for all $k \geq 3$ (the \emph{`collapse of the bounded width hierarchy'}; we already stated this in Theorem~\ref{thm:width-collaps}).

 Quite remarkably, the results in this section imply strong results in universal algebra that were only discovered in the study of local consistency (but that can be stated without mentioning local consistency at all).